Genting Highlands Travel Guide: Everything You Want to Know

 Most road trips to other parts of Malaysia from Singapore or Johor Bahru usually stop 30 minutes at Yong Peng after 1 hour 30 minutes of travelling from Johor Bahru for a quick meal or a toilet break before continuing the journey.
 After 30 minutes of break, an announcement on the coach number would be made for all the passengers to proceed back to the coach immediately.

 Arrival in Genting Highlands

-The coach departed at 11 pm and took 5 hours to arrive in Genting Highlands First World Hotel at 4 am because the driver told me that he would not stop in Yong Peng for his driving style which led to an earlier arrival.
+The coach departed at 11 pm and took 5 hours to arrive at Genting Highlands First World Hotel at 4 am.
+The driver told me that he would not stop in Yong Peng for his driving style which led to an earlier arrival.

 We had booked the room in First World Hotel for one extra night in advance and hence, we would be able to check-in immediately on arrival.
 Unfortunately, for the rest of the hotel guests who took the same coach with us, they were told to come back at 10 am that morning to get their room because the hotel rooms were fully booked.